 Important Accounts for Invoice Verification

-• Is the invoice posted as a net or as a gross amount?
+• Whether the invoice is posted as a net or gross amount

 Vendor Accounts